ivytiongco/sqlalchemy-challenge/README.md

 # Project Background

-Use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
-Then design a Flask API based on the queries developed.
+Use Python and SQLAlchemy to do basic climate analysis and data exploration of climate database using SQLAlchemy ORM queries, Pandas, and Matplotlib, as well as designing a Flask API based on the queries developed.

 ## Files contained in this repo